phanxuanquang/dotnet-project-agent/Prompt for Claude Code.md

 4. Total rule count and their names
 5. Whether frontend was detected (and what framework)
 6. Database engine(s) and data access approach detected
-7. Any gaps identified (missing tests, no CI/CD, etc.)
+7. Needed MCP servers configured with their capabilities
+8. Any gaps or limitations discovered (e.g., no MCP server for the detected database, no official documentation available for a key technology, etc.)
-8. Suggested next actions (e.g., "Use the `documentation-writer` subagent to generate a README")
+9. Suggested next actions (e.g., "Use the `documentation-writer` subagent to generate a README")